Beautiful Day

 "Beautiful Day" is a song by Irish rock band U2.
 It is the first track on their tenth studio album, All That You Can't Leave Behind (2000), and was released as the album's lead single on 9 October 2000.
-The song was a commercial success, helping launch the album to multi-platinum status, and is one of U2's biggest hits to date.

 Like many tracks from All That You Can't Leave Behind, "Beautiful Day" harkens back to the group's past sound.
 The tone of the Edge's guitar was a subject of debate among the band members, as they disagreed on whether he should use a sound similar to that from their early career in the 1980s.
 The band's lead vocalist Bono explained that the upbeat track is about losing everything but still finding joy in what one has.

-The song received positive reviews, and it became the band's 14th number-one single on the Irish Singles Chart.
+"Beautiful Day" received positive reviews from music critics, and it was a commercial success, helping launch the album to multi-platinum status.
+The song became the band's 14th number-one single on the Irish Singles Chart.
 Outside Ireland, "Beautiful Day" topped the charts in Australia, Canada, Finland, Italy, the Netherlands, Norway, Portugal, Spain and the United Kingdom, and peaked within the top ten of the charts in Austria, Belgium, Germany, New Zealand, Sweden and Switzerland.
 "Beautiful Day" also peaked at number 21 on the Billboard Hot 100 in the United States, the band's highest position since "Discothèque" in 1997.

 In 2001, the song won three Grammy Awards for Song of the Year, Record of the Year, and Best Rock Performance by a Duo or Group with Vocal at the 43rd Annual Grammy Awards ceremony.
 The group has played "Beautiful Day" at every one of their concerts since the song's live debut on the Elevation Tour in 2001.